ZhQriks/gsoc-proposal/README.md

 **Why me**
 =====================
-I alone became a developer at the early age of 15.
+I self-taught became a developer at the early age of 15.
 During this time I found an unrivaled passion for programming.
 I like to understand complex concepts and do the work quickly to get more feedback

 When I was 15 years old and entered the Desktop Application Contest as a Web Developer, my eyes fell on Electron and when I entered the contest I transferred my project to desktop in just 5 minutes.
 Since that day I still find Electron to be magical and empowering for thousands of web developers